canonical/ubuntu-pro-client/docs/tutorials/create_a_fips_updates_pro_cloud_image.md

-# Customised Cloud Ubuntu Pro images with FIPS updates
+# How to customise a cloud Ubuntu Pro image with FIPS updates

 ## Launch an Ubuntu Pro instance on your cloud

-See the following links for up to date information for each supported Cloud:
+See the following links for up to date information for each supported cloud:

 * https://ubuntu.com/aws/pro
 * https://ubuntu.com/azure/pro